Cape Géodésie

 Cape Géodésie (66°40′24″S 139°50′16″E) is a low, ice-covered point marked by prominent rock outcrops at its northeast end, lying 3 nmi northwest of the mouth of Astrolabe Glacier, Antarctica.
 It was photographed from the air by U.S. Navy Operation Highjump, 1946–47.
-It was charted by the French Antarctic Expedition, 1951–52, and so named by them because of the extensive geodetic program undertaken in this region, particularly in the Geologie Archipelago close offshore.
+It was charted by the French Antarctic Expedition, 1951–52, and so named by them because of the extensive geodetic program undertaken in this region, particularly in the Géologie Archipelago close offshore.